-A subject access request (SAR) is simply a written request made by or on behalf of an individual for the information which he or she is entitled to ask for under the current Data Protection Act (DPA).
+A subject access request (SAR) is simply a is a way for you to request to see a copy of the information Oxfordshire County Council holds about you under the current Data Protection Act (DPA).

 For information to be personal data, it must relate to a living individual and allow that individual to be identified from it (either on its own or along with other information likely to come into the organisation’s possession).

 Where you have a right, it can be exercised free of charge.

 Anyone can make a request for information that we hold about them.
 You will not be able to ask for copies of information about someone else unless you have their permission to do so.